 No one likes needles, but some people are truly terrified of them.
 If that’s you, we can help.
+Pain is non-existent with good technique and proper equipment.
 We can apply a special numbing gel to your gums before using a local anesthetic.
+It works, and when left on long enough, the soft tissue will be so numb you won’t feel the needle at all.
 We’ll talk you through every step and make sure you’re always comfortable.
 If you suffer with generalized needle phobia, we can use nitrous oxide to help you relax.
-Alternatively, if you are a candidate, we can also provide an oral anti-anxiety medication for a more relaxed state of mind.
+Alternatively, we can also provide an oral anti-anxiety medication for a more relaxed state of mind.
 Empathy goes a long way, and we often find patient fears melt away after carefully explaining each step involved in a procedure and reducing or eliminating the possibility of pain.

 This one’s common and we admit, it’s not exactly the most pleasant sound, but it doesn’t have to be scary.
 Some people who fear the drill had painful experiences in the past simply because they weren’t properly numbed.
 There’s no excuse for this.
-There is only very light pressure and some vibration.
+There should never be any pain when a tooth is correctly numbed, only very light pressure and some vibration.
 Once you’re conditioned to associate the sound of the drill with pain, we understand it can be difficult to unlearn and relax.